-International applicants applying for a Prior Learning Assessment and Recognition (PLAR) may be accepted for admission where they have a combination of knowledge, skills, experience, and abilities, which are substantially equivalent to the requirements set out in the Bylaws for new applicants.
+International applicants applying for a Prior Learning Assessment and Recognition (PLAR) may be accepted for admission if they have a combination of knowledge, skills, experience, and abilities which are substantially equivalent to the requirements set out in the Bylaws for new applicants.

 Preliminary Assessment of Application

-*PLEASE NOTE: Prior to forwarding an assessment application, or any information, potential applicants must have completed a recent International English Language Testing System (IELTS) Academic, with minimum scores:
+*PLEASE NOTE: Prior to forwarding an assessment application, or any information, potential applicants must have completed a recent International English Language Testing System (IELTS) General, with minimum scores:

 Speaking (6.0); Listening (7.5); Reading (6.0); and Writing (6.0).
-Potential applicants that have not taken the IELTS may do so by registering with IELTS Saskatchewan at www.ieltssaskatchewan.ca.
-A potential applicant that has taken the IELTS Academic Assessment but has not achieved the minimum scores will be required to improve their English skills to meet the minimum standards prior to submitting an application.
+Potential applicants who have not taken the IELTS may register with IELTS Saskatchewan at www.ieltssaskatchewan.ca.
+A potential applicant who has taken the IELTS General Assessment but has not achieved the minimum scores will be required to improve their English skills to meet the minimum standards prior to submitting an application.

 Don't hesitate to get in touch with NACOR if you require any assistance at firstname.lastname@example.org.

 Assessment of Application

 After you submit your application, it will be reviewed by NACOR to determine if you are eligible.

 If you are eligible, you will be contacted with available times and dates to complete your CGA and interview.

 The Competency Gap Analysis is an online tool that will help determine any gaps in your knowledge that you need to improve.
 It is important to note that the CGA is not a test; you do not simply pass or fail.
 Instead, the CGA is a way to evaluate your strengths and weaknesses according to the NACOR list of the National Competencies for Canadian opticians.
 Because of this, the CGA is divided into three sections: